 - Partnerships are hard when CEOs on both sides don’t have any language in common, thus can’t talk to each other

 - Processes and methods (e.g. acquisitions of minor players all over Europe) successful in Europe often don’t work in Japan

 - Partnerships without respect both ways don’t work

-- Renault and Carlos Ghosn show us how to build a Japanese-European car company alliance, Daimler (with Mitsubishi Motors) and Volkswagen (with Suzuki) show us how it does not work
+- Renault and Carlos Ghosn (at least before the 2018/2019 scandals), and Daimler with Mitsubishi-Fuso-Trucks show us how to build an Japanese-European car company alliance, Daimler (with Mitsubishi Motors) and Volkswagen (with Suzuki) show us how it does not work